 Students who seek financial assistance should contact the UW–Madison Office of Student Financial Aid for financial aid applications and information about scholarships, loans, grants, work-study programs, and student employment.

 School of Pharmacy Scholarships

-The School of Pharmacy is located in Rennebohm Hall, the state-of-the-art pharmacy building.
-Rennebohm Hall is located on the west side of campus, near University Hospital and Clinics and Health Sciences Learning Center.
+The School of Pharmacy is located in Rennebohm Hall on the west side of campus, near University Hospital and Clinics and Health Sciences Learning Center.
 The School of Pharmacy provides students and faculty with the finest possible physical environment for professional pharmacy and for research in pharmaceutical fields of study.